rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview.md

 ---
-title: Automatic scaling and virtual machine scale sets | Microsoft Docs
+title: Overview of autoscale with Azure virtual machine scale sets | Microsoft Docs
-description: Learn about using diagnostics and autoscale resources to automatically scale virtual machines in a scale set.
+description: Learn about the different ways that you can automatically scale an Azure virtual machine scale set based on performance or on a fixed schedule
 services: virtual-machine-scale-sets
 documentationcenter: ''
-author: Thraka
+author: cynthn
-manager: timlt
+manager: jeconnoc
 editor: ''
 tags: azure-resource-manager
 ms.assetid: d29a3385-179e-4331-a315-daa7ea5701df